crdrisko/drychem/docs/CONTRIBUTING.md

 - Do not merge multiple changes into one PR unless they have the same root cause.

-- Do not merge directly into the master branch.
+- Do not merge directly into the main branch.

 > Submitting a pull request for an approved Issue is not a guarantee it will be approved.
 > The change must meet our high bar for code quality, architecture, and performance.